• Skip to primary navigation

 How can I make sure my blondies are perfectly cooked?

-Leave them in the tray for 10 minutes or so before turning out carefully onto a wire rack to cool completely.
+Leave them in the tray for around 10 minutes before turning out carefully onto a wire rack to cool completely.

 Three stacked Mini Egg blondies on a white plate.
 Caption reads: Easy & delicious Mini Egg blondies